Integrate Cloud Database (MySQL) using Logstash

 Run Logstash

-# When using Elasticsearch version
+# For Elasticsearch version

 systemctl start logstash

-# When using OpenSearch version
+# For OpenSearch version

 nohup {installation path}/bin/logstash -f ~{installation path}/config/logstash.conf &